Honeywell: 1906 Honeywell Heating Specialty Company founded

-1922–1934 mergers and acquisitions
+1922–1934 Mergers and acquisitions

-As Honeywell's company grew (thanks in part to the acquisition of Jewell Manufacturing Company in 1922 to better automate his heating system) it began to clash with the now renamed Minneapolis Heat Regulator Company.
-This led to the merging of both companies into the publicly held Minneapolis-Honeywell Regulator Company in 1927.
+As Honeywell's company grew, thanks in part to the acquisition of Jewell Manufacturing Company in 1922 to better automate his heating system, it began to clash with the Electric Heat Regulator Company now-renamed Minneapolis Heat Regulator Company.
+In 1927, this led to the merging of both companies into the publicly held Minneapolis-Honeywell Regulator Company.
 Honeywell was named the company's first president, alongside W.R.
 Sweatt as its first chairman.

-The combined assets were valued at over $3.5 million, with less than $1 million in liabilities just months before Black Monday.
-In 1931, Minneapolis-Honeywell began a period of expansion and acquisition when they purchased Time-O-Stat Controls Company, giving the company access to a greater number of patents to be used in their controls systems.
+In 1929, combined assets were valued at over $3.5 million, with less than $1 million in liabilities just months before Black Monday.
+In 1931, Minneapolis-Honeywell began a period of expansion and acquisition when they purchased the Time-O-Stat Controls Company, giving the company access to a greater number of patents for their controls systems.

 W.R.
 Sweatt and his son Harold provided 75 years of uninterrupted leadership for the company.
 W.R.
 Sweatt survived rough spots and turned an innovative idea – thermostatic heating control – into a thriving business.

-1934–1941 international growth
+1934–1941 International growth

-Harold, who took over in 1934, led Honeywell through a period of growth and global expansion that set the stage for Honeywell to become a global technology leader.
+Harold took over in 1934, leading Honeywell through a period of growth and global expansion that set the stage for Honeywell to become a global technology leader.
 The merger into the Minneapolis-Honeywell Regulator Company proved to be a saving grace for the corporation.

-1934 marked Minneapolis-Honeywell's first foray into the international market, when they acquired the Brown Instrument Company, and inherited their relationship with the Yamatake Company of Tokyo, a Japan-based distributor.
-Later that same year, Minneapolis-Honeywell would also start distributorships across Canada, as well as one in the Netherlands, their first European office.
+1934 marked Minneapolis-Honeywell's first foray into the international market, when they acquired the Brown Instrument Company and inherited their relationship with the Yamatake Company of Tokyo, a Japan-based distributor.
+Later in 1934, Minneapolis-Honeywell started distributorships across Canada, as well as one in the Netherlands, their first European office.
 This expansion into international markets continued in 1936, with their first distributorship in London, as well as their first foreign assembly facility being established in Canada.
 By 1937, ten years after the merger, Minneapolis-Honeywell had over 3,000 employees, with $16 million in annual revenue.

 World War II

 With the outbreak of World War II, Minneapolis-Honeywell was approached by the US military for engineering and manufacturing projects.
 In 1941, Minneapolis-Honeywell developed a superior tank periscope, camera stabilizers, and the C-1 autopilot.

 The C-1 revolutionized precision bombing and was ultimately used on the two B-29 bombers that dropped atomic bombs on Japan in 1945.
 The success of these projects led Minneapolis-Honeywell to open an Aero division in Chicago on October 5, 1942.
 This division was responsible for the development of the formation stick to control autopilots, more accurate fuel quantity indicators for aircraft, and the turbo supercharger.

 In 1950, Minneapolis-Honeywell's Aero division was contracted for the controls on the first US nuclear submarine, USS Nautilus.
-The following year, the company acquired Intervox Company for their sonar, ultrasonic, and telemetry technologies.
+In 1951, the company acquired Intervox Company for their sonar, ultrasonic, and telemetry technologies.
 Honeywell also helped develop and manufacture the RUR-5 ASROC for the US Navy.